 Cleveland Clinic main campus Emergency Department cares for over 60,000 patients annually.
 Our residents spend one third of their overall ED time in the Main Campus ED.
 They gain exposure to a wide variety of patients with diverse, complex medical conditions:

-- Medically and surgically complex patients come to our world-renowned tertiary referral center, including those seeking care at the Sydell and Arnold Miller Family Heart & Vascular Institute, ranked first by U.S. News and World Report for 21 years running.
+- Medically and surgically complex patients come to our world-renowned tertiary referral center, including those seeking care at the Sydell and Arnold Miller Family Heart & Vascular Institute.
+U.S. News & World Report consistently names Cleveland Clinic as one of the nation's top hospitals in its annual "America's Best Hospitals" survey and has named Cleveland Clinic's heart program No. 1 in the nation since 1995.
 Our residents also benefit from daily exposure to patients presenting with complicated oncologic, neurologic and transplant-related emergencies.

 - A local, urban neighborhood population offers unique challenges and opportunities for personal growth as compassionate providers.

 - International patients with complex medical conditions.

 - A large community/suburban patient base that reflects the Cleveland Clinic’s evolution and growth in Northeast Ohio.

 - Opportunities for involvement with Event Medicine, ED Observation, and exposure to free-standing emergency department practice at our regional sites.